BigAlG/BigAlG/README.md

 - 👋 Hi, I’m @BigAlG
-- 👀 I’m interested in Improv for beginners
+- 👀 I’m interested in Improv for Beginners
-- 🌱 I’m currently learning working with seniors
+- 🌱 I’m currently learning how to work with seniors
 - 💞️ I’m looking to collaborate on enlisting seniors to try improv
-- 📫 How to reach me via email
+- 📫 How to reach me: email
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am hupo-manic
+- ⚡ Fun fact: I am hypo-manic

 <!---
 BigAlG/BigAlG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.